 - Take responsibility for the governance of AMPARO Advocacy by becoming a Management Committee Member

-- Keep the organisation grounded in the reality of life for many people from non-English speaking backgrounds with disability
+- Keep the organisation grounded in the reality of life for many people from a culturally and linguistically diverse background with disability

 - Inform the systems advocacy efforts of AMPARO Advocacy by sharing their stories and experiences.

 - Contributing their time and energy by participating in strategic focus groups and sub-committees

 - Inform and determine, within the established framework, the Strategic Planning and Annual Priority Setting.

 - A way of meeting and working with people from many different cultural backgrounds; people that share a concern for, and interest in, the lives of all people from a culturally and linguistically diverse background with disability.

 - Opportunities to learn about social advocacy principles and the difference advocacy can make in the lives of people from a culturally and linguistically diverse background with disability.

 - Opportunities to generate strategies that will most effectively make a sustainable difference for all people from a culturally and linguistically diverse background with disability.

 - Experiencing a sense of purpose in support of common values.